FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 ---------------------------------

-To inspect F*'s SMT encoding, we'll work through several small examples and get F* to log the SMT-LIB theories that it generates.
+To inspect F*'s SMT encoding, we'll work through several small examples and get F* to log the SMT2 theories that it generates.
 For this, we'll use the file shown below as a skeleton, starting with the ``#push-options "--log_queries"`` directive, which instructs F* to print out its encoding to ``.smt2`` file.
 The ``force_a_query``